DigiBP/digibp-saentis/README.md

         \/  /_____/            \/                    \/     \/             \/
 ```

 This repository contains an incident management workflow running on [Camunda BPM](https://docs.camunda.org).
-This repository is part of the group assignment of the Digitalisation of the Business Processes (SS18) Module at the FHNW.
+This repository is part of the group assignment of the Digitalization of the Business Processes (SS18) Module at the FHNW.

 *Authors*
 * Jaime Ramirez, [jaime.ramirez@students.fhnw.ch](mailto:jaime.ramirez@students.fhnw.ch)
 * Moritz Armingeon, [moritz.armingeon@students.fhnw.ch](mailto:moritz.armingeon@students.fhnw.ch)
 * Joël Schmid, [joel.schmid@students.fhnw.ch](mailto:joel.schmid@students.fhnw.ch)

-## Dislaimer
+## Disclaimer
 We assume that the reader is familiar with BPMN 2.0.
 The processes and their flows are not described or explained in this project.

 ## Methodology and approach

 The present project was approached according to the KISS (keep it simple, stupid) principle.
 With the KISS principle, a simple solution can be sought to solve a required problem.
 In addition to the KISS principle, the project team has chosen the agile approach to ensure the development and finalization of the project.

-## Incident Process Idea - Process Decription (Incident Management Workflow)
+## Incident Process Idea - Process Description (Incident Management Workflow)
-This Chapter describes the basic idea behind the incident process we have selected.
+This chapter describes the basic idea behind the incident process we have selected.

-For this project we have adhered to the ITIL Incident Management Standard.
+For this project we have adhered to the ITIL incident management standard.
 We have focused on the following four sub-processes.

-- 1 Indicent Creation Process
+- 1 Incident Creation Process
-- 2 Incident Identification Process (Incident Categorization and Incident Priorization)
+- 2 Incident Identification Process (Incident Categorization and Incident prioritization)
 - 3 Incident Resolution Process

 ![alt text](https://github.com/DigiBP/digibp-saentis/blob/master/pics/Incident_Management_ITIL_2.jpg)

-This screenshot shows the ITIL Incident Management Process.
+This screenshot shows the ITIL incident management process.
 You can see the sub-processes (outlined in red) that we used for our project.

 ### Overall Process
-The following image shows a simple visualization of our Overall process.
-This Process is divided in four sub processes.
+The following image shows a simple visualization of our overall process.
+This process is divided in four sub processes.
 - Create Issue
 - Issue Identification
 - Issue Diagnosis